horahoradev/horahora/README.md

 7. All necessary AWS infrastructure:
   - autoscaling EKS cluster
   - log aggregation
+8. Videoservice support for regular video uploads
+9. Scheduler should send video tags to videoservice

 ## Missing Non-essential Features
 1. L7 load balancing between services with Envoy
+2. Scheduler should be refactored a bit
+3. Videoservice should be refactored a bit